 Benaki Museum

-The next stop on this Athens itinerary is the Benaki Museum (in Greek, Μουσείο Μπενάκη or Mouseío Benáki), a museum of Greek culture.
-Founded in 1930 by art and antique collector Antonis Benakis, this was the first of seven public museums established by the Benakis family.
+The next stop on this Athens itinerary is the Benaki Museum of Greek Culture (in Greek, Μουσείο Μενάκη Ελληνικού Πολιτισμού or Mouseío Benáki Ellinikoú Politismoú) is one of the most significant museums in Athens.
+Founded in 1930 by Antonis Benakis, it’s housed in the family’s neoclassical mansion.

 National Garden

-This Athens itinerary continues in the National Garden (in Greek, Εθνικός Κήπος or Ethnikós Kípos), the ancient Royal Garden (in Greek, Βασιλικός Κήπος or Vasilikós Kípos).
-With almost 16 hectares, this green park brings together more than 500 species of plants and includes a botanical museum, a zoo, a lake, a children’s playground, a café with a terrace, and even a sundial – in addition to several fountains, statues, and ruins!
+This Athens itinerary continues in the National Garden (in Greek, Εθνικός Κήπος or Ethnikós Kípos), also known as the ancient Royal Garden (in Greek, Βασιλικός Κήπος or Vasilikós Kípos).
+With almost 16 hectares, this green park brings together more than 500 species of plants.
+It includes a botanical museum, a zoo, a lake, a children’s playground, a café with a terrace, and even a sundial – in addition to several fountains, statues, and ruins!

 Zappeion